 (7) Use any robot, spider, site search/retrieval application, or other manual or automatic device or process to retrieve, index, “data mine,” or in any way reproduce or circumvent the navigational structure or presentation of the Network, the Network Content, or User Content.
 This limitation is not intended to restrict legitimate scholarly surveys of User Content or Network usage;

-(8) Harvest or collect information about Network visitors; or
+(8) Harvest or collect information about Network visitors without their unambiguous and informed consent; or

 (9) “Frame” or “mirror” any part of the Network without our prior written authorization.